charlsagente/python-settings/README.md

    os.environ["SETTINGS_MODULE"] = 'settings'
    ```

  *  Option 2.
-Calling the configure function from our settings module and passing it your python file
+Calling the **configure** method from our settings module and passing your python module

     ```python
     from python_settings import settings